Visit the Hill Towns of Tuscany and Umbria

 If the desire for dessert gets overwhelming, there are wonderful little pastry shops in every hill town, and gelato dispensaries are numerous.

-For more information log on to www.bellaumbria.net for lists of events and www.venere.com for hotels, B&Bs,
+For more information visit www.bellaumbria.net for lists of events and www.agoda.com for hotels, and vrbo for B&Bs,